Groysman Government: Composition

 Under the Constitution of Ukraine the Ukrainian President submits nominations to parliament for the post of Minister of Foreign Affairs and Minister of Defense.
 When the Groysman Government was installed Pavlo Klimkin was reappointed as Foreign minister and Stepan Poltorak was reappointed as Minister of Defence.

 The post of Minister of Health is vacant since the Groysman Government was formed (on 14 April 2016).
 Naturalised Ukrainian American Ulana Suprun was appointed acting Minister on 27 July 2016.
-On 11 July 2015 President Petro Poroshenko had granted Suprun Ukrainian citizenship.
+On 11 July 2015, President Petro Poroshenko had granted Suprun Ukrainian citizenship.

 After a conflict with Prime Minister Groysman the Verkhovna Rada on 7 June 2018 dismissed Finance Minister Oleksandr Danylyuk, the next day Oksana Markarova was appointed acting Finance Minister.
-On 22 November 2018 parliament appointed her as Finance Minister.
+On 22 November 2018, parliament appointed her as Finance Minister.
 The same day Iryna Friz was appointed to the new post of Minister of Veterans Affairs.
-On 27 February 2018 parliament has adopted an appeal to the Cabinet of Ministers on the creation of this Ministry for Veterans Affairs.
+On 27 February 2018, parliament adopted an appeal to the Cabinet of Ministers on the creation of this Ministry for Veterans Affairs.

 Agriculture Minister Taras Kutovy was dismissed by parliament on 22 November 2018, on 7 December 2018 Maxim Martynyuk was appointed acting Minister of Agriculture.